Hog

 • formatDateTime(input: DateTime, format: string, zone?: string): string - we use use the ClickHouse formatDateTime syntax.

-• toInt(arg: any): int - Converts arg to a 64-bit integer.
+• toInt(arg: any): integer - Converts arg to a 64-bit integer.
 Converts Dates into days from epoch, and DateTimes into seconds from epoch

 • toFloat(arg: any): float - Converts arg to a 64-bit float.
 Converts Dates into days from epoch, and DateTimes into seconds from epoch